raspberrypilearning/flower-generator/en/step_1.md

   <iframe allowtransparency="true" width="485" height="402" src="https://scratch.mit.edu/projects/embed/173379316/?autostart=false" frameborder="0"></iframe>
 </div>

-Press `f` to draw some flowers, press `r` to draw lots of flowers in random positions, or press `p` to draw a flower pattern.
+In this example project, you can press `f` to draw some flowers, or `r` to draw lots of flowers in random positions, or `p` to draw a flower pattern.
 All of these options use the same `draw flower` block with different inputs.

 ### What you will learn